wutobias/locora/README.md

                         --boostrap bootstrapping iterations are performed for
                         windows of legnth --window.
 Default is 0.
 Only used in mode=process_data.
-  -ne, --nonexp         Use non-exponential functional fitting.
-Default is off
-                        (=no non-exponential fitting).
-Only used in
-                        mode=process_data.
   -pl, --plot           Turn on plotting.
 Default is off (=no plotting).
 Only
                         used in mode=process_data.
   -ai, --anisotropic    Perform anisotropic analysis.
 Default is off (=no